realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - In the example above, the `viewDocument` function can be called with any `Document` object and the `view` method will behave differently based on the "type" of the `Document` object that is passed in

-    - ### Controlled Mutability and Visibility of variables
+    - ### Controlled Mutability and Visibility of Variables
       - Use of explicit `private` and `protected` and `public` to control the visibility of the variables and methods of the class
       - Encouraged to use getters and setters to control the access to the variables of the class (which has since been shown to be a bad idea due to misuse and overuse of the pattern)

-    - ### Issues from overuse of Inheritance and allowing for "multiple inheritance" in C++
+    - ### Issues from Abuse of Inheritance and Allowing for "Multiple Inheritance" in C++
-      - Lead to immense & unnecessary complexity to fit in the paradigm, as programmers tried to fit the "class" oriented paradigm into the "procedural" paradigm
+      - Lead to immense & unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the "Procedural Paradigm" into the fancy new "Class Oriented" paradigm with less than stellar results.
-      - Inheritance is a bad idea for many reasons, and overused beyond its original intent
+      - Inheritance is a usually a bad idea for many reasons, and very overused beyond its original intent.
         - The hype around reusability was so strong that it was often used to justify the use of inheritance in places where it was not appropriate.
         - This lead to "fragile" and "rigid" code that was hard to understand and hard to modify, leading to a lot of waste and costs.
+        - Many popular ways of dealing with the "procedural approach" to COP were turned into "design patterns" that were used to "fix" the problems of the "procedural approach" to COP.
+Many of these ideas were just hacks to fit the "procedural approach" into the "COP" paradigm.
         - The promise of "reusability" was not fulfilled by COP languages.
       - Banana, Monkey, Jungle Problem
         - https://crystal-villanueva.medium.com/the-banana-and-the-gorilla-problem-92c9a4717fd6

     - Examples of Class Oriented Programming languages are "Simula," "C++" and "Java"

- - ### Object Oriented Programming 80s-2020's
+ - ## Object Oriented Programming 80s-2020's
    - Alan Kay Style BOOP (Back-to-Object Oriented Programming)
      - Based on the idea of "messaging" between objects, VERY poorly named "object oriented programming" (admitted by Alan Kay)